 One important way that you can prepare for the future today is with life insurance and an updated Will.
 It may not be glamorous, but believe it or not, both are important together.
 When it comes to life insurance and Wills, there’s some confusion around whether or not everyone (especially younger people) really need them and if it’s necessary to have both versus just one or the other.
 Understanding the answers to these questions helps to clarify how the two are similar and how they are different.

 But first, let’s dive into what life insurance and Wills are.

 Life insurance is a contract between the policyholder (you) and an insurance company.
 You pay the company monthly payments throughout your life on a predetermined schedule and in exchange, upon your death, the life insurance company pays out a lump sum to your family (called a death benefit.)

-There are two types of policies to consider: term life insurance and whole life insurance.
+There are two types of life insurance policies to consider: term and whole life insurance.
 A term life insurance policy is the simplest and most affordable form that pays out a benefit to your beneficiaries if you die within a specified timeframe.
-Term is also the best option for 95% of young families that need life insurance.
+In Canada, term policies are the best option for 95% of young families that need life insurance.

 Whole life insurance (sometimes called permanent policies) are much pricier and guarantee your beneficiaries get a death benefit.
 Since you pay monthly fees for your whole life (as the name suggests) with these types of policies, regardless of how old you are or when you die, your insurance company will still pay out.

 A Will is a legal document – more formally called a Last Will and Testament – that lets you provide instructions for how you want to distribute your money, investments, property, and belongings (your estate) when you’re no longer here.
 The people and/or charities you leave your estate to are called beneficiaries.

 Your Will lets you legally appoint people to important positions like:

 Okay, now that we've distinguished between the two, let’s dive into how they are similar and the important differences that set them apart.